tpberntsen/curves/README.md

 ### Using From Python
 A Python API has been created using [pythonnet](https://github.com/pythonnet/pythonnet).
 See the Jupyter Notebook [curves_quick_start_tutorial](samples/python/curves_quick_start_tutorial.ipynb) for an introduction on how to use this.

+### Using From Python on Linux
+Currently only a small amount of testing has been done for the Python package running on Linux via the Mono runtime, using Python version 3.6.8.
+The following Linux dependencies have to be installed, as listed on [the pythonnet wiki](https://github.com/pythonnet/pythonnet/wiki/Troubleshooting-on-Windows,-Linux,-and-OSX):
+* Mono-develop or Mono-complete.
+Curves was successfully run after installing version 5.20.1.34 of Mono-complete.
+Note that pythonnet does not work with Mono version 6.x.
+See [this page](https://www.mono-project.com/docs/getting-started/install/linux/#accessing-older-releases) for instructions on installing older versions of Mono on Linux.
+* clang.
+* libglib2.0-dev.
+* python-dev.

+It was also found that the PyPI package pycparser had to be installed, in order for the pythonnet PyPI package to install correctly.

 ## Technical Documentation
 The PDF file [max_smoothness_spline.pdf](docs/max_smoothness/max_smoothness_spline.pdf) contains details of the mathematics behind the maximum smoothness algorithm.